 Traveling, mountain hiking, running, reading, community work

 Martina Wells, Ph.D., is the Coordinator of Modern Languages at Chatham University.
 She oversees the foreign language program and teaches German and French.
 In addition to being responsible for curriculum development and implementation for all language courses, she manages and supervises the language teaching staff.
 Her research interests include post-WWII and contemporary German literature and film and German-Jewish literature and culture with a focus on 20th and 21st century texts.
-Originally from Germany and Switzerland, she obtained her M.A. and Ph.D. in German Studies from the University of Pittsburgh.
+Originally from Germany, she obtained her M.A. and Ph.D. in German Studies from the University of Pittsburgh.

 - MA, University of Pittsburgh

 - Wells, Martina.
 “The Language Lab: Cultural Laboratory and Interdisciplinary Experience.”
 NeMLA Annual Conference.
 Pittsburgh, PA.
 April 2018

 - Wells, Matina.
 “Social Transformations and Identity in the Age of Globalization in Germany: Georg Oswald’s Alles was zählt” Seminar47.3 (September 2011)

 - Wells, Martina.
 “Designing a Language Lab that Encompasses Cultural and Interdisciplinary Experiences.”
 Outreach Strategies and Innovative Teaching Approaches for German Programs, edited by Melissa Etzler and Gabriele Maier, Routledge, 2021, pp.88-101